Dhrangadhra: Demographics

-With both sacred and secular architecture influenced by local medieval history, Dhangadhra today is a modern town with the population of about 100,000, which includes Hindus, Muslims, Zoroastrians, Jains and Christians.
+With both sacred and secular architecture influenced by local medieval history, Dhangadhra today is a modern town with a population of about 100,000, which includes Hindus, Muslims, Zoroastrians, Jains and Christians.
 The affluent are traders in the local cotton and salt trade that has existed for over 300 years, while the majority are farmers and shopkeepers.
 It has industries such as DCW with chemical products, Mausam brand food products such as Spices, delicious pickles in various flavours, sauces, pastes, sherbets, and ketchup by K.P.
 Industries and many other industries in GIDC area.
 The provincial town boasts several hospitals, schools and a college.
 Along with regular telephone and portal services, mail and courier facilities are also available in the town.

 The Rabari and Bharwad farming communities that raise cattle, sheep, goat and camels live in villages surrounding the town.
 Each summer, the outskirts of the town also hosts a camp of snake charmers.

 Dhangadhra is a railway junction on the Western Railway (India) and is connected to Ahmedabad and other regions of Kutch and Saurashtra by road and rail links.
 There are auto rickshaws (three-wheeler hooded taxis) and larger un-hooded three-wheelers called Chhakada which typically run on modified Royal Enfield engines, are available for travel within the town and surrounding areas.

 Dhrangadhra is also the headquarters of the Deputy Conservator of Forests, which is responsible for the Wild Ass Wildlife Sanctuary on the Little Rann of Kutch, home to the last three species of Asiatic Wild Ass.